Mjolnir42/tom/docs/tom/cmd_ref/meta::namespace:attribute.add.md

 std | string | Standard attribute for the namespace | | yes
 uniq | string | Unique attribute for the namespace | | yes

+# NOTES

+If the name of the attribute ends in the suffix `_list`, then its value must be decodeable by GoLang's encoding/json package as array of strings.

+If the name of the attribute ends in the suffix `_json`, then its value must be decodeable by GoLang's encoding/json package as a generic, arbitrary JSON.

+If the name of the attribute ends in the suffix `_xml`, then its value must be decodeable by GoLang's encoding/xml package. as a generic, arbitrary XML.

 # PERMISSIONS

 The request is authorized if the user either has at least one